 One of the most popular climbing destinations in Nepal.
-Lobuje is a challenging peak to climb, but the rewards are great.
+Lobuche is a challenging peak to climb, but the rewards are great.
 The views from the summit are some of the best in Nepal, and the sense of accomplishment from reaching the top is immense.

-Lobuje is a suitable peak for experienced climbers, and with proper preparation, it can be a rewarding and exciting climb.
+Lobuche is a suitable peak for experienced climbers, and with proper preparation, it can be a rewarding and exciting climb.

 Trip Duration: 15 Days